 - Retained an aged appearance

 The cabriole legs add a nice look to this cedar chest, and the restored finish shows them off well.

 As for the interior, it was obvious that moth balls had been used.
 The odor was rather overwhelming when the lid was open.

 To help remove that moth ball odor, I sanded the unfinished wood interior.
 This revived the smell of fresh cut cedar.
 Leaving the lid open for a few days helped as well.

 The final photo shows the restored cedar chest from a top view.
-The reconditioned finish looks great and the grain of the wood is seen clearly.
+The reconditioned finish looks great and the grain of the wood is clearly seen.